amelial9/milynotes/docs/INFO441/aduitImgTags.md

 app.js
 ```
-import { promises as fs} from 'fs'
+import { promises as fs } from 'fs'
 import express from 'express'
 const app = express()